A new identity of Dickson polynomials: Splitting field of .

 \section{Splitting field of $x^{q+1} - b x + b$.}

 For this section only, we will consider both even and odd characteristic.
-Let $p$ be a prime and $q=p^n$.
+Let $p$ be a prime and $q=p^n$, where $n\ge 1$.
 The polynomial $f(x) = x^{q+1}-bx+b$ in characteristic~$p$ (where $b\ne 0$) was studied in \cite{qplus1}.
-More generally, one could begin with $x^{q+1} + A x^q + B x + C$ (where $(AB- C)(B-A^q)\ne 0$), and the substitution $x=(AB-C)(B-A^q)^{-1}x_1-A$ brings us to the ``standard'' form $x_1^{q+1} - b x_1 + b$, where $b\ne 0$.
-The polynomial $x^{q+1}+a^2x+a^2$ that arises in Proposition~\ref{eRelation} is just the special case $p=2$, $b=a^2$.
+The polynomial $x^{q+1}+a^2x+a^2$ that arises in Proposition~\ref{eRelation} is the special case $p=2$, $b=a^2$.
 The article \cite{qplus1} gives explicit formulas for the splitting field and for the Galois action, which we recall in Theorems~\ref{qplus1Thm} and~\ref{qplus1Thm2} below.
 Theorem~\ref{qplus1Thm} is illustrated in Figure~\ref{splitting_diagram}.